High Converting Sales Page: 6 Tips & Examples

 a/b testing

 LanderLab has a built-in A/B testing function.
 Some things you can split-test are headlines, call-to-action buttons, and long versus short sales pages.
-If you want to know more about this, take a look at our article about A/B testing
+If you want to know more about this, take a look at our A/B testing guide

 Conclusion